nicole-dwenger/cdslanguage-sentiment/README.md

 For this project a collection of over a million headlines of the Australia news source ABC (Start Date: 2003-02-19; End Date: 2020-12-31) was used.
 The data is available on [Kaggle](https://www.kaggle.com/therohk/million-headlines).

 ### Dictionary-Based Sentiment Anaylsis: spaCyTextBlob and VADER
-spaCyTextBlob returns for any given sentence a score of polarity (positive, negative) and subjectivity (emotionality).
-In this project, the score of polarity is used, which ranges between -1 (negative) and 1 (positive).
-VADER returns the probability of a sentence being positive, negative or neural, and a compound score, which is an aggregated score of all values.
-For this project, the compound score is used, as it also ranged between -1 (negative) and 1 (positive).
-For each headline in the data, either the polarity score using spaCyTextBlob or the compound score using VADER is extracted.
-Subsequently, a daily average is computed, as the data contained multiple headlines per day.
-These daily averages were then used to calculate rolling averages over one week and one month.
+Dictionary based sentiment analyses rely on dictionaries, in which single words are assigned sentiment scores.
+Two of these dictionaries are spaCyTextBlob and VADER.
+SpaCyTextBlob returns for any given sentence a score of *polarity* (positive, negative) and *subjectivity* (emotionality).
+For this project, the score of *polarity* was used, which ranges between -1 (negative) and 1 (positive).
+VADER returns the probability of a sentence being positive, negative or neutral, and a *compound score*, an aggregated score of all values.
+Here, the *compound score* was used, as it also ranged between -1 (negative) and 1 (positive).
+For each headline in the data, either the polarity score using spaCyTextBlob or the compound score using VADER was extracted.
+Subsequently, a daily average was computed, as the data contained multiple headlines per day.
+These daily averages were then used to calculate rolling averages over one week and one month, which were plotted over time (2003-2020).

 ## Repository Structure